 The goal of medical transportation services is to increase access to health care and supportive services for persons living with HIV (PLWH) in Orange County.
-Medical transportation services include van rides, bus passes, ACCESS coupons, rideshare, and taxi rides.
+Medical transportation services include van rides, bus passes, ACCESS coupons, and rideshare,.

 Goals of the Standards